PHB at European Microfinance Week: Human-centric design, right to housing and empowering women

 Lisa Chassin (second from left in photo) joined the Digital Innovation for Financial Empowerment (DIFE) working group that explored varied conceptions around human-centric design (HCD) to improve the impact of digital financial services.
-“This was an interesting first-time topic for the group,” said Lisa, “many tend to focus mainly on technology, and by putting the client back at the center of our discussion we aim to better connect with the people we want to serve.”
+“This was an interesting first-time topic for the group,” said Lisa, “many tend to focus mainly on technology, and by putting the client back at the centre of our discussion we aim to better connect with the people we want to serve.”

 A session on the final day featured Lisa on an expert panel, along with Karima Wardak with UNCDF MM4P, and Richard Kennedy and Glida Zarate Chabluk from Innate Motion.
 The panellists presented two projects they are conducting together in Benin and Senegal: the focus in Benin is to develop the digital ecosystem around the Zemidjans (merchant payments and digital tontines).
 In Senegal, they have been studying how to digitalise pension payments for former civil servants.
-The panel experts presented a step-by-step approach to a HCD project, including 1) stakeholder engagement on aligning objectives 2) ethnographic research and immersions for a more complete understanding of the people being served 3) co-creation sessions with partners and clients for an increased sense of ownership 4) implementing prototyping/action plans.
+The panel experts presented a step-by-step approach to an HCD project, including 1) stakeholder engagement on aligning objectives 2) ethnographic research and immersions for a more complete understanding of the people being served 3) co-creation sessions with partners and clients for an increased sense of ownership 4) implementing prototyping/action plans.

-PHB’s Ronald Everts (in photo at right) pointed out developments in housing finance that are boosted by the United Nations’ focus on housing as a human right.
+PHB’s Ronald Everts (in photo at above) pointed out developments in housing finance that are boosted by the United Nations’ focus on housing as a human right.
 “This, in combination with a feverish urbanization, creates opportunities for microfinance.
 Housing finance regulation varies widely per country, and making an investment in this sector can be cumbersome and knowledge-intensive,” shared Ronald about microfinance and housing.
 Additional EMW sessions attended by PHB included a training on the Social Performance Management tool SPI4, using the Cerise methodology.

 An increasingly prominent focus with microfinance and at the EMW is the empowerment of women.
 It was pointed out that financers and investors should consider some central factors in making a positive impact: